-Cleaning Tips for Renters, www.cleaninginstitute.org/clean_living/cleaning_tips_for_renters.aspx? print=v
+Cleaning Tips for Renters, www.cleaninginstitute.org/clean\living/cleaning\tips\for\renters.aspx? print=y

 Cleaning Tips for Renters

 Just because you don't "own" your place doesn't mean you shouldn't have a regular cleaning routine to keep your environment fresh and in good condition.
 Cleaning on a regular basis makes the job easier when you do tackle these tasks - and what's more, keeping your rental in good shape helps ensure that you'll get your deposit back when your lease is up!
 Follow these tips ... but always read the product label for exact household cleaning product usage instructions.